to1vo/Image-gallery-app/README.md

 # Image Gallery App 📷

-Created with the use of HTML/CSS/Bootstrap, PHP, SQL and MySQL
+Created with the use of HTML/CSS/Bootstrap, PHP, SQL and MySQL in 2023

 Got the idea for this project about [Pinterest](https://en.pinterest.com/) and wanted to learn more about PHP